wzhudev/reverse-linear-sync-engine/README.md

 }
 ```

-When receiving the response, LSE calls `transactionCompleted` to complete the transactions.
-Transaction's `syncInNeededForCompletion` properties are set to the largest `lastSyncId` in the response, and they will wait for the sync action with the same `lastSyncId` arrives at the client to complete.
-If the transaction cannot complete immediately, they will be pushed into the `completedButUnsyncedTransactions`.
-As we will discuss in the next chapter, it is essential for perform rebasing.
+When the response is received, LSE removes the transactions from the `executingTransactions` queue, clears their cache from the `__transactions` table and calls `transactionCompleted` method of each transform to complete the transactions.
+The transaction's `syncInNeededForCompletion` property is set to the largest `lastSyncId` in the response, and the transaction will wait for the sync action with the matching `lastSyncId` to arrive at the client before it is considered complete.
+If the transaction cannot complete immediately, it is moved to the `completedButUnsyncedTransactions` queue.
+As discussed in the next chapter, this is crucial for performing **transaction rebasing**.

-An important fact is that: until now, LSE has **not** changed model tables (e.g `Issue` table) in the IndexedDB yet.
-That's true because in Linear, the local database is actually a subset of the server database (which is the [SSOT]()) and it cannot contains changes that has not been approved by the server.
-The transactions can be rejected by the server and if LSE modified the model tables, it would be very difficult and error-prone to revert changes to the local database.
+An important point to note is that, up until now, LSE has **not** modified model tables (e.g., the `Issue` table) in IndexedDB.
+This is because, in Linear, the local database is a subset of the server database (the SSOT), and it cannot contain changes that have not been approved by the server.
+If the server rejects the transaction, modifying the model tables prematurely could make it difficult and error-prone to revert the changes in the local database.

+If the server rejects the mutation query, `transactionCompleted` is still called, but this time it will be invoked with an error.
+In response, the transaction will trigger its `rollback` method to undo any changes made on the client side and be removed from the `executingTransaction` queue.

 ### Persisted Transactions